connexcs/docs/docs/class5/voicemail.md

 Displays all **Voicemail** on the system (unlike the other Class5 modules).

-For individual customers, navigate to **Management :material-menu-right: Customer :material-menu-right: [Customer Name] :material-menu-right: Class5 :material-menu-right: Conference**
+For individual customers, navigate to **Management :material-menu-right: Customer :material-menu-right: [Customer Name] :material-menu-right: Class5 :material-menu-right: Voicemail**

 ## VoiceMail Dialpad Options
 To access Voicemail, dial \*1.
 The default actions for Voicemail navigation are: